sickcodes/Docker-OSX/README.md

 docker system prune --all
 docker image prune --all
 ```

-# INSTANT OSX-KVM in a BOX!
-This Dockerfile automates the installation of OSX-KVM inside a docker container.

-It will build a Catalina Disk with up to 200GB of space.

-You can change the size and version using build arguments (see below).

-This file builds on top of the work done by Dhiru Kholia and many others on the OSX-KVM project.

 # CI/CD Related Improvements
 ## How to reduce the size of the image